Frequently Asked Questions about the Nursing Programs and the Mental Health Worker Program at RCC

 A. Students who have taken college level courses will need to have their transcripts evaluated.
 There is a fee for this service and the results should be sent to the Admissions Department and Registrar.

 The Boston Welcome Back Center can help individuals who have received health care training and education from other countries.
 Please contact them at 617-228-4226 or by email at firstname.lastname@example.org

 Graduates of schools of nursing in other countries who want to take the National Licensure Exam (NCLEX) to practice nursing in the United States should contact:

 3600 Market Street, Suite 400

 Tele: (215) 349-8767

-Q. What is the level of responsibility for a nurse or radiologic technologist?
+Q. What is the level of responsibility for a nurse?
 How do they relate to physicians?